-The club, consisting of physicists of the Institute and of the Mount Wilson Observatory, a group of from fifty to one hundred, meets every week either at the Institute or the Observatory Laboratory for the discussion of researches carried on by its members as well as those appearing in the physical journals.
+The club, consisting of physicists of the Institute and of the Mount Wilson Observatory, meets every week either at the Institute or the Observatory Laboratory for the discussion of researches carried on by its members as well as those appearing in the physical journals.

-PROFESSORS: HARRY BATEMAN, ERIC T. BELL, HARRY C. VAN BUSKIRK Associate Professors: Aristotle D. Michal, Luther E. Wear Assistant Professors: William N. Birchey, Morgan Ward, Clyde WOLFE
+PROFESSORS: HARRY BATEMAN, ERIC T. BELL, HARRY C. VAN BUSKIRK Associate Professors: Aristotle D. Michal, Luther E. Wear Assistant Professors: William N. Birchby, Morgan Ward

-Nore: Students intending to take the mathematics option must indicate their choice by the end of the second term of their sophomore year.
+Note: Students intending to take the mathematics option must indicate their choice by the end of the second term of their sophomore year.